 "The Holy Spirit is calling EveryOne to faith in Jesus Christ, participation in the Church, and service in God's World."

 Music is an important part of the worship life here.
 There are many opportunities for EveryOne to share their musical gifts.
-For even more information about music ministry at Our Savior's, contact Lee Mathews or Jon Ross (info on Staff page).
+For even more information about music ministry at Our Savior's, contact Lee Mathews (info on Staff page).

 Our Savior's has a rich history of choral performance.
 Chancel choir provides a place for participants to explore a variety of genres within a choral setting.
 Typically, the choir shares a few anthems a month with the congregation.
 We are always looking for voices to join our song.

 Our worship team provides a place for musicians to explore a more contemporary style of music in worship, and to share in that exploration with the congregation.
 We are always looking for more vocalists, guitarists, bassists, and drummers, just to name a few.
 Rehearsals are Wednesdays at 6:30pm.

 Our Savior's Lutheran Church has an active and dedicated group of bell ringers who perform regularly during our Sunday morning worship services.
 The Chancel Bell Choir perform on a three octave set of Schulmerich English handbells along with a beautiful set ot Malmark choir chimes.
 New bell ringers are always welcome to join this ensemble which rehearses on Thursday evenings from 6:30 to 7:30 pm.